 The issue of medical waste has long been apparent and it’s been something that the team at Ace Waste has always worked hard to treat — according to proven protocol and procedure.

 However, with COVID-19 continuing to make its effects known, increased amounts of medical waste are becoming more of a problem.
-Given the current pandemic environment, the waste generated by healthcare industries has surged across the world.
+Given the current pandemic environment, the COVID-19 waste (and other forms of waste) generated by healthcare industries has surged across the world.
 If you’re a provider, it’s crucial to remain compliant in an ever-changing landscape.

 The need to follow standards in safely handling and treating this waste stream could not be more evident.